-As more fully disclosed in Note 14, the Company's portfolio of U.S. solar projects is held through 50% ownership in Innovative Solar Ventures I, LLC (the "ISS Joint Venture").
+As more fully disclosed in Note 14, the Company's portfolio of U.S. solar projects is held through 50% ownership in the ISS Joint Venture.
 During the year ended March 31, 2019, the Company made the decision to sell its portfolio of U.S. solar projects and accordingly, the investment has been reclassified to current assets as assets held for sale.
 Assets classified as held for sale are included within the Solar Development segment in Note 4.2.

-Reconciliation of the ISS Joint Venture investment is as follows (March 31, 2018 comparative amount is disclosed within Investments, see Note 14):
+Reconciliation of the ISS Joint Venture investment is as follows: